ggonnella/fardes/SPECIFICATION.md

 ## Interval specifiers

-Interval specifiers generally have the form "a:b[c:d]", but can also have some special values or be shortened, as described later.
-Thereby the a:b part expresses the number of features in the interval between two feature IDs and the c:d part the length of that interval.
+Interval specifiers generally have the form "a:b(type)[c:d]", but can also have some special values or be shortened, as described later.
+Thereby the a:b part expresses the number of features and type the feature type of the features in the interval between two identified features and the c:d part the length of that interval.

-In some cases, no interval specifier is used, and two feature IDs just follow each other in the list.
+In some cases, no interval specifier is used, and two identified features just follow each other in the list.
 In this case the interval specifier ``0:0[0:*]`` is implied (i.e. there are no other features between the two features with the given IDs and there is no constraint regarding the